Node.js 24.14.0 LTS and 25.7.0: Upgrade-Risk Matrix for CI, Native Modules, and Frameworks

 continue-on-error: ${{ matrix.node == '25.7.0' }}

-Use this only during rollout; make 25.x required after green stability windows.
+Use continue-on-error only during rollout.
+Make 25.x required after green stability windows.

 Framework compatibility snapshot (verified February 25, 2026)